 Once you’ve included the repoze.bfg.skins ZCML, you may use the ZCML directive <bfg:templates> to register a directory with templates and make them available as view components, complete with security and adaptation:

 The directory parameter indicates a package-relative path that should point at a filesystem directory containing chameleon.zpt templates with the extension .pt.
-Each template located inside the directory (recursively) becomes a component with a name based on the relative path to the template file (minus the extension, directory separators are replaced with a dot).
+Each template located inside the directory (recursively) becomes a view component and given a name based on the relative path to the template file (minus the extension, directory separators are replaced with a dot).

-Skin template components are callables and return a WSGI response object (like all repoze.bfg views).
+The skin template components are callables and return a WSGI response object.

 You can override which “request type” the skin is for by using the request_type attribute:

 See the repoze.bfg view request type documentation for more information on request types.

 If you want to protect your templates with a specific permission, you may as well by using the permission directive:

 If you want the templates to only be displayed for specific context (model) types, use the for parameter:

 The request_type, permission`, and ``for parameters can be combined freely.